When Hannibal left the motel, he was feeling slightly more optimistic than he had earlier. Face was up, was stronger. That was good. Very good.

 All three men looked at him, but Hannibal nodded to BA.

 "Head east, as far as you can go."

 Again Face moved toward the front, then suddenly pulled the side door open and jumped out.
-Murdock started to follow, and Hannibal's door was partway open when Face turned back and looked at them.
+Murdock started to follow, and Hannibal's door was partway open when Face turned, speaking over his shoulder.

 "Follow me in the van."

-Without another word, Face turned and moved down through the shallow ditch and up into the woods beyond.
+Without another word, Face moved down through the shallow ditch and up into the woods beyond.
 He knew this place.
 Had found it shortly after leaving that place Cleary had sent him.
-He stayed here, moving gradually along the creek bed, living off the land until he had found his way out of the city entirely.
+He'd stayed here, moving gradually along the creek bed, living off the land until he had found his way out of the city entirely.